BeyondTheClouds/enos/docs/customization/index.rst

 .. note ::

-  If you deploy the external registry on the controller node of OpenStack, make sure the port 5000 don't collide with the port of Keystone.
+  If you deploy the external registry mirror on the controller node of OpenStack, make sure the port 5000 don't collide with the port of Keystone.

   When using EnOS locally, it's a good idea to keep a separated external registry to speed up the deployment.

 Single interface deployment
 ---------------------------